Nickprovs/showcase/server/routes/common/README.txt

 In our case, we have a few common route modules.

 1.)
 Categories
     Categories are just a named category.
-Articles, Software Projects, Photos, and Videos can all have categories.
+Articles, Software Projects, Photos, and Medias can all have categories.
     That said, the articleCategory endpoint works exactly the same as the photoCategory endpoint.

 2.)
 Articles